rosedj1/CMSOfficeHours/UF/HiPerGator_HPG.md

 - R is for statistics!
 - R is pure!
 - Python has many modules, some of which may be incompatible with others.
-[X] Figure out how to get ROOT working on remote Jupyter NB on HPG.
-- Only works with Python2 kernel!

-### Use CMSSW on HPG
+### How to use CMSSW on HPG

 1. Start a dev session
-2. source /cvmfs/cms.cern.ch/cmsset_default.sh    # this makes cmsrel and cmsenv two new aliases for you!
+2. `source /cvmfs/cms.cern.ch/cmsset_default.sh`  # this makes cmsrel and cmsenv two new aliases for you!
 3. Now cmsrel your favorite CMSSW_X_Y_Z

 ### Vaex on HPG